Muskegon Community College, an associate degree-granting

 applicants to see if anyone matches our needs, in which case they

-may make contact to schedule an interview
+may make contact to schedule an interview.

-of abilities, ages, nationalities, cultures, and socio-economic
+a wide range of abilities, ages, nationalities and cultures.

 Responsible for instruction and facilitating student learning;